 The United States has a policy of prioritizing U.S. domestically-manufactured scheduled substances over foreign ones.
 The DEA establishes an aggregate production quota for Schedule I or II controlled substances based on the amount of Schedule I or II controlled substances necessary to be manufactured in or imported into the United States in a given year to provide for the estimated medical, scientific, research and industrial needs of the United States, for lawful export requirements, and for the establishment and maintenance of reserve stocks.
 Individual manufacturing quotas are issued to registered manufacturers who wish to manufacture a quantity of specific Schedule I or II controlled substances.
 Import permits are only granted if the DEA finds that the United States' domestic supply of any controlled substance is inadequate for scientific studies or finds that competition among domestic manufacturers of the controlled substance is inadequate and will not be rendered adequate by the registration of additional manufacturers.
-Therefore, if the DEA were to register additional domestic manufacturers of the raw materials or APIs we manufacture, or increase aggregate production and individual manufacturing quotas for those raw materials or APIs, our market share in the United States may be significantly decreased or eliminated, which would have a material and adverse impact on our business, financial condition and results of operations.
+The aggregate U.S. production quotas for psilocybin, psilocyin, MDMA, and DMT among other psychedelics, were increased significantly in 2021.
+The DEA's final aggregate production quotas for 2022 may be even higher.
+As a result of the increased quotas, DEA may register additional U.S. domestic manufacturers of the raw materials or APIs we manufacture, or increase individual manufacturing quotas for those raw materials or APIs.
+If DEA does increase U.S. domestic supply of the APIs we manufacture, our market share in the United States may be significantly decreased or eliminated, which would have a material and adverse impact on our business, financial condition and results of operations.